0x01x02x03/azazaza/README.md

 - explore files and folders on the remote computer
 - make the remote computer download a file(blue button on the right)
 - take a screenshot of the remote computer's screen (black button on the right)
-- shut down the backdoor if you're tired of hacking the victim lol
+- shut down the backdoor if you're tired of hacking the victim (red button)
 ![alt tag](http://s10.postimg.org/8vzysychl/2015_07_27_125612.png)